Moderate or quit drinking from home for Florida residents

 Virtual Doctor’s Appointments

-“Lisa, my co-founder and I, founded Workit after meeting in the recovery community.
-We were tired of seeing friends fall through the cracks of traditional systems of care.
-Workit Health brings expert support for alcohol directly to Hawaiians' phones.”
+“I co-founded Workit after my own experiences in the recovery community.
+I was tired of seeing friends fall through the cracks of traditional systems of care.
+Workit Health brings expert support for alcohol directly to Floridians' phones.”

 Robin McIntosh, Workit Health Co-Founder

 There are three medications approved by the FDA to treat alcohol use disorder: naltrexone, acamprosate, and disulfiram.